We use cookies for statistical purposes.

 Citizenship ceremony in New Zealand

 Successful applicants will receive their citizenship and they will also be asked to participate in a citizenship ceremony.
-If you apply in 2025 and your application receives a positive answer during 2025, you will be asked to attend the citizenship ceremony within 1 year after it has been approved (thus, this step should be completed in 2026).
+If you apply in 2026 and your application receives a positive answer during 2026, you will be asked to attend the citizenship ceremony within the 1st year after it has been approved (thus, this step should be completed in 2026).

 It is also advisable to respect a dress code (smart casual), but local authorities encourage new citizens to wear traditional clothes from their country of origin or elements of their ethnic background, so that they can celebrate both nationalities.